-Tiered Levels of Evidence Proven Effective A service or practice that is proven effective offers a high level of research on effectiveness for at least one outcome of interest.
-This is determined through multiple qualifying evaluations outside of North Carolina or one or more qualifying North Carolina-based evaluations.
+Tiered Levels of Evidence Proven Effective through multiple qualifying evaluations outside of North Carolina or one or more qualifying North Carolina-based evaluations.
 Qualifying evaluations use rigorously implemented experimental or quasi-experimental designs.
-Promising A promising service or practice has some research demonstrating effectiveness for at least one outcome of interest.
+A promising service or practice has some research demonstrating effectiveness for at least one outcome of interest.
 This may be a single qualifying evaluation that is not contradicted by other such studies but does not meet the full criteria for the proven effective designation.
 Qualifying evaluations use rigorously implemented experimental or quasi-experimental designs.
-Theory- based A theory-based service or practice has no research on effectiveness or research designs that do not meet the standards for "promising" or "proven effective."
-These services and practices may have a well-constructed logic model or theory of change that has not been tested.
-This ranking is neutral.
-Services may move to another category after research reveals their causal impact on measured outcomes.
-Mixed Effects A mixed effects service or practice offers a high level of research on the effectiveness of multiple outcomes.
+A theory-based service or practice has no research on effectiveness or research designs that do not meet the standards for "promising" or "proven effective."
+These services and practices may have a well-constructed logic Promising Theory- based Mixed Effects A mixed effects service or practice offers a high level of research on the effectiveness of multiple outcomes.
 However, the outcomes have contradictory effects, and there is not additional analysis to quantify the overall favorable or unfavorable impact of this service.
 This is determined through multiple qualifying studies outside of North Carolina or one or more qualifying North Carolina-based evaluations.
 Qualifying evaluations use rigorously implemented experimental or quasi-experimental designs.
 No Effect A service or practice with no effects has no impact on the measured outcome.
 It does not include the service's potential effect on other outcomes.
 Qualifying evaluations use rigorously implemented experimental or quasi-experimental designs.
 Proven Harmful A service or practice that is proven harmful offers a high level of research that shows participation adversely affects outcomes of interest.
 This is determined through multiple qualifying evaluations outside of North Carolina or one or more qualifying North Carolina-based evaluations.
 Qualifying evaluations use rigorously implemented experimental or quasi-experimental designs.